CSC207-UofT/course-project-newtapp/phase2/design_document.md

 Once the use cases accept the request, it fetches the entities from the database using a data access interface.
 The data access interface implemented by each repository associated with each entity is an explicit use of dependency inversion to maintain a clean architecture.
    Lastly, the output is returned through the controller and the information relevant to the user is displayed on the web application's graphical user interface.

-- At the Enterprise Business Rules layer are the core components of the application: User, Conversation, Message.
+- At the Enterprise Business Rules layer are the core components of the application: `User`, `Conversation`, `Message`.
-- At the Application Business Rules layer are the classes UserManager, ConversationManager, MessageManager.
+- At the Application Business Rules layer are the classes `UserManager`, `ConversationManager`, `MessageManager`.
 The three managers handle Use Cases also in that layer.
-- At the Interface Adapters layer are the controllers.
-(UserController is implemented and MessageController and ConversationController remain to be implemented)
+- At the Interface Adapters layer are the controllers: `UserController`, responsible for users, as well as `ConversationController`, responsible for handling conversations and messages
 - At the Framework & Drivers are the database and the web interface.

 Throughout our project, Clean Architecture played a very useful role, as we moved and implemented additional functionalities.
 Along the way,